Hartman Fellowship for Hillel Professionals

 - The program is open to campus professionals in senior positions in their local communities: directors, assistant directors, rabbis, and educators.

-- Applicants must have a meaningful degree of familiarity with Israel, its history and current realities, and the North American Jewish community’s relationship with Israel.
+- Candidates must have a meaningful degree of familiarity with Israel, its history and current realities, and the North American Jewish community’s relationship with Israel.
 Previous time spent living in Israel is strongly preferred.

-Applications for Hartman Fellowship for Hillel Professionals 2020/2021 are now closed
+Cohort VIII, Hartman Fellowship for Hillel Professionals

 Cohort VII, Hartman Fellowship for Hillel Professionals